 Location: Saba to BVI

 I woke up a little early this morning, incredibly excited about the day ahead.
 We would finally get the chance to discover Saba, an island that is part of the Dutch Caribbean.
-Being Dutch myself I couldn’t wait, especially after having seen Statia and the amazing times we had there.
-The staff had told me that in Saba you could climb to the highest point in Holland and get a certificate for climbing the mountain called Mt.
+Being Dutch myself, I couldn’t wait, especially after having seen Statia and the amazing times we had there.
+The staff had told me that in Saba, you could climb to the highest point in Holland and get a certificate for climbing the mountain called Mt.
 Scenery.
 Of course, I wanted to do that, and after having woken everyone up for breakfast (french toast and yogurt), I asked around to see who would want to come and hike the trail with me.
 Having been informed at breakfast that the hike from where we would set foot on land to the town (Windward) we were going to was about 1.5 hours and quite steep; nobody seemed incredibly excited to add another hour hike to the top of Mt.
 Scenery to that.

 We played music, laughed and sweated (a lot) whilst going up the mountain.
 It was a beautiful clear, sunny day in Saba, which also means that it felt like a thousand degrees whilst going up.
 Luckily for us, we were rewarded with the most beautiful view on the top of Mt.
 Scenery and a very welcome breeze.
 Mt.
 Scenery is 877 meters high (which is over 500 meters higher than the highest point in the Netherlands itself).
 The feeling of having hiked from sea level to this hight was dazzling and surrounded by puffy clouds; someone made the joke that we literally had our heads in the clouds.
 After having rested and taken in the view, we chipperly headed back down.
 What had taken us an hour to hike up took us less than 20 minutes to get down.
 I can honestly say I love gravity.